Our Art, Architecture & Design

 At Farmers Fishers Bakers, we like to think we’ve created a modern art gallery, and we’ve many artists, architects, and designers to thank for bringing our restaurant to life.

 M. Gert Barkovic is a New York City-based sculptor and shop owner of Mutiny.
 She knits, sews, twists, and confines found objects, of often-conflicting texture such as steel or rubber, into seemingly delicate, organic sculptures.
-Barkovic created the Black Sheep sculpture for one of our dining rooms.
+Barkovic created a black sheep sculpture for one of our dining rooms.
 Composed of bicycle inner tube tires, inner steel frame, industrial thread and grain, the tubes were sliced, flattened, turned inside out, sewn together, and stretched across the steel frame.
 We love the beauty she created out of salvaged materials.
 We also love the subject matter.
 Who isn’t intrigued by a black sheep?

 Mickael Broth is a Richmond, VA-based artist, muralist, and writer.
 He has painted over a hundred public murals throughout the U.S. Once a graffiti artist, Broth was jailed for vandalism and has since published his memoir, Gated Community: Graffiti and Incarceration.
-We commissioned Broth to paint our School of Fish Mural, a whirl of fish engulfing the back wall of the restaurant.
+We commissioned Broth to paint a school of fish mural, a whirl of fish engulfing the back wall of the restaurant.
 It provides beautiful texture and depth to the dining room, and reminds us of our connection to our waterways and fishers.
 Broth uses various media, including the unlikely combination of fountain pen ink and spray paint.

 Noella Cotnam is a sculptor, sign designer, illustrator, mural painter, carver, furniture maker, and mechanical draftsman.
 She started her sign company, Sign It (and farmsigns.com) out of the summer kitchen of a century-old farmhouse north of Williamstown, Ontario.
 A self-proclaimed country girl at heart, her first clients were farmers and her partnership with Farmers Restaurant Group continues a long-standing connection with the agricultural community.
 She has provided artwork for all of our restaurants.
-For Farmers Fishers Bakers, we commissioned Cotnam to sculpt the giant bull over our front door, affectionately known as Diego, and we are particularly fond of his watchful, protective eye.
+For Farmers Fishers Bakers, we commissioned Cotnam to sculpt the giant bull over our front door.
+We are particularly fond of his watchful, protective eye.
 He looks formidable but is actually made from foam, Cotnam’s first foray into using this medium for her sculptures.
-Cotnam also created the orange goat in the dining room we call Angel.
+Cotnam also created the orange goat in the dining room.
 After all, doesn’t every restaurant need an orange goat on a trapeze?
-You may realize that something isn’t quite right about Angel beyond her color and apparent circus training.
+You may realize that something isn’t quite right about our goat beyond her color and apparent circus training.
 Look at her shadow on the wall.
 It’s backwards.
 Doesn’t that add a little levity to your day?
 We hope so.

 Brent Crothers is a Maryland-based artist who has an MFA and BFA from the Maryland Institute College of Art.
 He works with cast-aside industrial materials to explore the balance between what we make and what exists in nature, and thinks we need creative thinking in every aspect of our lives now more than ever.
 Crothers created his Tree-Shovel Sculptures for the restaurant, offering a light and interesting screen between our bar and the larder dining room.
 Gorgeous sculptures individually, their shovel base contrasts with the elegant tree limb “handles,” which cast fanciful shadows on the ceiling, bringing grace and a bit of the outdoors inside.
 We dig the content matter and feel lucky to have Crothers’ talent featured so prominently at Farmers Fishers Bakers.